 When I studied my Diploma of Education I finally learned the importance of a well-structured paragraph.
 This led me to write essays that achieved H1 (first-class honors!) grades from the University of Melbourne.
 Trust me, the E2Language essay structure works for a 90 score in PTE!

 Q6.
 What’s one tip you would give to someone struggling with Summarize Written Text?

 If you are struggling with Summarise Written Text, then focus on selecting and noting down key nouns in the text, and link them together logically using your own words and understanding.
 If you do not understand the text you have read, re-read it.

 Practice accurate note-taking, and read a lot.
 Remember the instruction is to summarise.

-Watch the FULL interview to get to know more about Teacher David!
+Watch the FULL interview to get to know more about Head Teacher David!